cc2modteam/revolution-mod/README.md

 ### Electronic Warfare

-Aircraft can now carry a ECM pod.
-I Manta carrying one of these will be harder to detect on Radar and show up a few seconds later than without one.
-In practice, an aircraft heading to your carrier will appear on operator screens around 8-10 seconds later than nomrmal if it has am ECM pod.
+Aircraft can now carry an ECM pod.
+A Manta carrying one of these will be harder to detect on Radar and show up a few seconds later than without one.
+In practice, an aircraft heading to your carrier will appear on operator screens around 8-10 seconds later than normal if it has an ECM pod.

 ![CC2 Inventory Screen ECM Item](stock-ecm.jpg "Order an ECM")